 While standing, he likes to stretch his arms up and out.
 If he is short on time, he will put his phone or laptop on the built-in tray and answer emails while standing.

 Why be limited to standing or sitting when you can do both?

 Standing wheelchairs offer the ability to rise into a standing position when needed and then return to a seated position at any time.

-Standing wheelchairs also make it easier for people to get in more standing time while going about their regular day.
+Standing wheelchairs also make it easier to get in more standing time while going about your regular day.

-Some experts suggest that standing several times during the day provides greater benefit than standing once for a prolonged period.
+Some experts suggest that standing several times during the day provides greater benefits than standing once for a prolonged period.

 Most power standing wheelchairs can be driven while users are standing, whereas manual standing wheelchairs must remain stationary when in the standing position.
-But on the plus side, those who like to travel may prefer the greater portability of a manual standing wheelchair.
+However, those who like to travel may prefer the greater portability of a manual standing wheelchair.

 The funding game

-It can be hard enough to get stationary standers funded by government or private insurance, much less mobile standers, which are more expensive ($2,850-$5,000 for manual drive standers; $9,300 for power drive).
+It can be hard enough to get stationary standers funded by government or private insurance, much less mobile standers, which are more expensive ($3,200-$9,000 for manual drive standers; around $9,500 for power drive).

 Generally, Medicare doesn’t cover standers, but there have been some beneficiaries who have bought a stander and later had the cost reimbursed.